Ellotron/war-rig/rules/README.md

 The war rig is the faction's ultimate weapon against rivals but must be built before it can be used by **Gather**ing resources and tech and performing **Construction**.

+Once an item is constructed it can be attached only when the war-rig chassis is in Home Base.
+Each item attached to the rig adds weight which affects the **movement** of the rig.

 ### Movement

 Some items of war rig tech added to the chassis grant movement.
 The card itself details the type of movement system and three weight tiers the system supports.
+If the rig's total weight is less than or equal to every "Light" tier printed on attached items then the rig is in the light tier.
+Likewise for "Medium" and "Heavy" tiers.

-If the total weight of all the war rig tech on the chassis exceeds what is supported then the war rig cannot move.
+However if the total weight of all the war rig tech on the chassis exceeds any "Heavy" tier then the war rig cannot move.
+Being in a lighter tier is beneficial in combat.

+### Targeting

+In order to attack a squad, a facility or another war rig you must target them.
+This can only be done if the rig has the **Targeting** ability granted by various tech items.

+When targeting another war rig there are multiple parts that can be hit.
+Roll the white dice to determine which part is the target:

+- 1-2: Defender chooses a lower target
+- 3-5: Defender chooses an upper target
+- 6: Attacker chooses any target

-### Combat
+### Attack

-Some items of war rig tech added to the chassis grant different attacks.
+Some items of war rig tech added to the chassis grant different attacks which can be performed in any order.
 The card itself details which dice and how many to attack with at a time.

-Each dice is colour coded:
+Squads defend against attacks as in **Squad Attack**.
+For facilities and war rigs an armour point is deducted for each hit add a hit token to the target.
+When that target has no armour points left it catches **Fire**.

+Each dice is colour coded, has a number of 🎯 faces which indicate one or more hit and also some special faces:

 #### Blue attack dice - accurate/low damage/special function